Toggle Home

 Neighbourhood Plan Vision and Objectives

-Beaminster in 2043 will be the lively, welcoming, resourceful community it is today, supported by a more robust physical and social infrastructure, able to cope with to change – securing its future as a viable, adaptable self-sustaining community.
+Beaminster in 2043 will be the lively, welcoming, resourceful community it is today, supported by a more robust physical and social infrastructure, able to cope with change – a viable, adaptable self-sustaining community.
 Beaminster will continue to be a great place to live and work, a pleasant characterful town environment in beautiful accessible countryside.

 Let us have your views by emailing [email protected]